Day 1 of 2022 Colorado Trip, Grizzly Peak, Taste of Colorado

 Trail

-Looking back towards the intersection.
+Looking back towards the direction of the intersection.

 • Trail